aleleio/teambuilding-games/games/good-morning.md

 # Good morning!

 ## Description
 Have members of the group walking around the place.
-Once the meet\nsomebody they need to welcome (saying \"Good morning\", \"Hello!\" etc., and\nintroduce their names (saying \"My name is...', \"I'm...\" etc) to each other.
-It may\nseem funny but it really works!
+Once the meet somebody they need to welcome (saying "Good morning", "Hello!" etc., and introduce their names (saying "My name is...', "I'm..." etc) to each other.
+It may seem funny but it really works!